Skip to main content

 Quest Master was developed by Julian Creutz.

 Quest Master has received overwhelmingly positive reviews from players.
-Most players liked this game for its story but disliked it for its stability.
+Most players liked Quest Master for its story but disliked it for its stability.

-Quest Master is a multiplayer game with local co-op support.
+Quest Master is a single player game with multiplayer and local co-op support.

-Similar games include Super Dungeon Maker, Levelhead, MMORPG Tycoon 2, Fight The Dragon, Secrets of Grindea and others.
+Similar games include Super Dungeon Maker, Secrets of Grindea, Levelhead, MMORPG Tycoon 2, I Wanna Maker and others.